-This study investigates the difference in quantitative sensory testing results and self-reported neuropathic pain in patients after Total Knee Arthroplasty surgery with and without persistent pain.
-The results demonstrate that patients with persistent post-operative pain demonstrate widespread mechanical, cold and heat hyperalgesia and also higher level of neuropathic-like pain.
+This study investigates the difference in quantitative sensory testing (QST) results and self-reported neuropathic pain in patients after Total Knee Arthroplasty (TKA) surgery with and without persistent pain.
+The results shows that patients with persistent post-operative pain demonstrate widespread mechanical, cold and heat hyperalgesia and also higher level of neuropathic-like pain.